Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

-The preceding analyses establish \emph{what} the dissociation looks like; activation patching provides \emph{causal} evidence about \emph{where} the cross-template transfer computation is localized.
-Following~\citet{meng2022locating}, we patch the residual stream (\texttt{resid\_post}) at each layer from a ``corrupted'' run (wrong-template FV) to a ``clean'' run (correct-template FV) and measure accuracy recovery.
-Patching is IID-gated: only task$\times$model pairs passing $\tau = 0.10$ are analyzed.
+The preceding analyses establish \emph{what} the dissociation looks like; activation patching provides causal evidence about \emph{where} cross-template transfer is computationally localized.
+Following \citet{meng2022locating}, we patch the residual stream at each layer from a ``corrupted'' run (wrong-template FV) to a ``clean'' run (correct-template FV) and measure accuracy recovery.
+Patching is IID-gated: only task$\times$model pairs passing $\tau = 0.10$ are analyzed, leaving 60 cases on Gemma and Llama, 45 on Mistral Base, and 55 on Mistral IT---some Mistral tasks fail the IID gate.